mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Prajnaparamita: wisdom is wisdom; but, wisdom is not wisdom; *this is* really wisdom. *[he chuckles]*

-In the latest Udambara, Professor Abe ([Masao Abe](https://en.wikipedia.org/wiki/Masao_Abe), pronounced "Ah-bay") explains about the three stages: mountain is mountain; but mountain is not mountain; finally, mountain is mountain.
+In the latest Udambara, [Professor Abe](glossary#masao-abe) explains about the three stages: mountain is mountain; but mountain is not mountain; finally, mountain is mountain.
 This is really the tendency of Indian way of thinking: everything conceptual.
 That's why they use everything – they use lots of terms, beautiful terms, lots of huge numbers, completely beyond human speculation.
 But when Buddhism is transmitted into China, [it becomes] a little bit practical.
 Buddhism becomes "practical" in order to explain Prajnaparamita not conceptually, [but] very practically.

 ##### 23:12